 First Erhardt waltzed with me,

-because you’re supposed to,
+because you’re supposed to,although as a rule

 he preferred to ignore me.